Jake-Verburgt/rcac-hpc-exchange/docs/week1/filesystem.md

 data contained in the file.
 The write bit controls whether someone can edit the data in the file.
 And the execute bit controls if someone can run that file as a program.
-We'll talk more about the execute bit in the :doc:`../week3/week3` section :doc:`../week3/scripts`.
+We'll talk more about the "execute" bit in the [Week 3 "Scripts" section](../week3/scripting.md).

 For directories, the permission bits mean slightly different things.
 The write bit is the same, it controls whether someone can modify (e.g. delete) is.
 The execute bit controls whether someone can see what's inside the directory.
 The read bit controls whether someone can go into that folder.

+## Learning about command options

 * man